-A: Applicants must be able to show that they junior level status using their transcripts by the close of the application period.
-This is because the internship is focused on advanced, upper-level work, appropriate for upper level undergraduates or graduate students.
+A: Applicants must be able to show that they are at junior level status using their transcripts by the close of the application period.
+This is because the internship is focused on advanced, upper-level work, appropriate for upper-level undergraduates or graduate students.

 Q: I am currently a senior in a degree-seeking undergraduate program and will be graduating in the Spring before the Summer program.
 I am not planning to be enrolled in a graduate program the following Fall.
 I was just wondering if under these circumstances I would still be eligible to apply for this program?

-A: In those circumstances you would not be eligible to apply, as it is a student internship program.
-If you’re not enrolled anywhere next summer, you’re not a student anymore, so you wouldn’t be eligible to apply unfortunately.
+A: In those circumstances, you would not be eligible to apply, as it is a student internship program.
+If you’re not enrolled anywhere next summer, you’re not a student anymore, so you wouldn’t be eligible to apply.
 However, if you ever do decide to attend graduate school, you’d be eligible again the summer before your classes start.